 A Class Assignment Goes Viral

-When Steven Joseph decided to sing a Mark Wills 90s country hit for his class assignment, he had no clue he’d go viral almost overnight.
-The young man was joined by guitar instructor, Chris Rose for a performance they thought was worthy of a good grade – but never imagined it’d reach the public as far as it did.
+When Steven Joseph decided to sing a Mark Wills country hit for his class assignment, he had no clue he would go viral almost overnight.
+The young man was joined by guitar instructor, Chris Rose, for a performance they thought was worthy of a good grade – but never imagined that it would reach the public as far as it did.

 Reminding Us We’re All Human